-Ground survey data is used to geospatially correct the aircraft positional coordinate data and to perform quality assurance checks on final LiDAR data.
-Ground professionals set permanent survey monuments and collect real time kinematic (RTK) surveys to support the airborne LiDAR acquisition process.
+Ground survey data are used to geospatially correct the aircraft positional coordinate data and to perform quality assurance checks on final LiDAR data.
+Ground surveys, including monumentation and ground check points, are conducted to support the airborne acquisition process.

 Monumentation